ArtemAntonov/Credit-Card-Transactions-Fraud-Detection/README.md

 To make the fraud detection pipeline accessible via API, the project was extended with a simple FastAPI application, containerized using Docker.

-The FastAPI app is located in the deployment/ folder.
+The FastAPI app is located in the deployment/ folder.<br/>
-Input: JSON with transaction features (same structure as in the original dataset)
+Input: JSON with transaction features (same structure as in the original dataset)<br/>
 Output: Predicted class (fraud / non-fraud) and associated probability score

 To ensure portability and ease of deployment, the API is packaged in a Docker container and available on Docker Hub.